omarreis/GBE3D/demos/SailboatDemo/README.md

 Delphi Firemonkey 3D app for Windows, iOS and Android.

-A 3D sailboat on a moving sea surface with waves.
+A 3D sailboat on a sea surface with animated waves.
 This demo application was added to this fork of GBE3D 3d components, by Gregory Bersegeay.

 Features: